Annual cocaine overdose deaths on rise in Maryland

 Cocaine hasn’t received as much attention in recent years, but it is increasingly playing a role in the opioid epidemic, state data show.

-Despite some good news from the first quarter of this year, cocaine-related deaths have skyrocketed annually in Maryland since 2015.
+Despite some good news from the first quarter of this year, cocaine-related deaths have skyrocketed annually in Maryland since 2015, with nearly half of those occurring in Baltimore.
 The vast majority of those deaths — 82%, according to the Maryland Department of Health — involved fentanyl, a powerful and dangerous synthetic opioid.

 “Cocaine is making a comeback,” said Lt.
 Michael Ashburn Sr., commander of the narcotics and special investigations section of the Anne Arundel County Police Department, told Capital News Service.

 Nearly 900 people suffered cocaine-related deaths in Maryland in 2018, according to a report from the Maryland Department of Health released in May.
 Of those, nearly half — 423 — occurred in Baltimore, which accounts for about 10% of the state’s population.
-Baltimore County (144) and Anne Arundel County (96) had the second- and third-most deaths in the state in 2018.
+Baltimore and (144) Anne Arundel (96) counties had the second- and third-most deaths in the state in 2018.

 Across Maryland, cocaine was involved in 186 deaths in the first quarter of 2019, down from 236 at the same point last year, according to preliminary counts from the state health department published in June.
 More than half of this year’s deaths through March — 96 — have occurred in Baltimore.